 Required Vet Visit

 All enrollees into a new Embrace Pet Insurance plan must have a vet visit on record in the 12-month period prior to signing up.
 If your pet hasn’t visited the vet, they must do so within the first 14 days of your pet’s policy.
-The exam must be diagnostic and medical in nature, so spay/neuter clinics may not be applicable.
+The exam must be diagnostic and medical in nature and performed by a licensed veterinarian, so spay/neuter clinics may not be applicable.

 Embrace has what they call nose-to-tail insurance coverage.
 No matter how you customize your plan, you can enjoy coverage for breed-specific and genetic conditions, just not pre-existing conditions which are defined as any illness, injury or irregularity noticed by your veterinarian before your waiting period is over.
 If you are worried your pet has a condition that may not be covered, you can always enroll your pet and then request a Medical History Review, where the Embrace team will review your file and let you know if anything is considered preexisting.
 In that case, you can choose to cancel your policy with no penalty within 30 days.

 Embrace Pet Insurance has no networks and allows you to use any licensed veterinarian.
 Their Accident and Illness coverage covers chronic conditions (like allergies), congenital conditions, exam fees, genetic conditions, dental trauma and exam fees.
 They also cover procedures such as allergy testing, ultrasounds, X-rays, MRIs, CT scans, emergency care, surgery, lab tests, biopsies, hydrotherapy and more.
 Embrace also claims to reassess for curable condition coverage if your pet remains symptom-free for 12 months.
 We like that!